-View Live Sunday Worship Service @ 10:30 am - click to view
+View Our May 31st Streamed Sunday Service @ 10:30 am - Click Here

 New Gosh is a combination of human beings who live & work, who love & suffer, who worry & hope.
 No two people are alike.
 The one thing we hold in common is our faith in Jesus Christ.